razibnext/Handover/README.md

 Step by step showed to wakil also he has done 1 implementation in dev acc with cert of AWS cert manager .

+AWS ETL proces

+which is totally done by wakil .

 **  i have done all the things with my team there is no hide & seek game . **